yuvenduan/PlasticRNNs/README.md

-Official implementation of the paper:
+Official implementation for the paper:

 [Hebbian and Gradient-based Plasticity Enables Robust Memory and Rapid Learning in RNNs ](https://openreview.net/forum?id=2WklawyeI08)